 He attended Amherst College and Yale Law School, where he served as Editor-in-Chief of the Yale Law Journal.
 He clerked for Judge James L. Oakes of the Second Circuit and Supreme Court Justice Lewis F. Powell Jr. He is the recipient of numerous awards for his work promoting civil rights and civil liberties, including, in 2010, the Thurgood Marshall Award given by the ABA Section of Civil Rights and Social Justice.
 He received an honorary degree from Amherst in 2015 and now serves on the College’s Board of Trustees.

-Prior to founding Clare Locke LLP, Tom was an equity partner at one of the nation’s premier litigation firms.
-He has more than 19 years of experience handling high-stakes commercial litigation matters.
-In 2017, he is ranked in the Chambers USA Guide for nationwide first amendment litigation and in the category of global defamation/reputation management in the Chambers HNW directory.
+Prior to founding Clare Locke LLP, Tom was an equity partner at one of the nation’s premier litigation firms and has more than 20 years of experience handling high-stakes commercial litigation matters.
+He is ranked in the 2019 Chambers USA Guide for nationwide first amendment litigation and for global defamation/reputation management in the Chambers HNW directory.
 Tom is a Super Lawyer for Business Litigation and Media and Advertising and a BTI Consulting Client-Service All-Star MVP.

 Tom is best known for representing high-profile clients who are targeted in hostile media investigations or the subject of false statements in the press.
 He has handled defamation matters for Fortune 500 companies and individuals, including CEOs, hedge-fund managers, university presidents, professional athletes and sports teams, celebrities, journalists, and others who find themselves under reputational attack.

-Tom recently represented UVA Associate Dean Nicole Eramo in her defamation lawsuit against Rolling Stone magazine relating to a highly publicized article falsely alleging the cover-up of an alleged gang rape.
-In November 2016, a jury found the defendants liable for defamation and awarded Ms. Eramo $3 million in damages.
+In March, Tom secured a defamation jury verdict for Dr. Fredric Eshelman based on false statements from Puma Biotechnology, Inc. The jury awarded $15.85 million in compensatory and $6.5 million in punitive damages.
+He also represented UVA Associate Dean Nicole Eramo in her defamation lawsuit against Rolling Stone magazine relating to a highly publicized article of an alleged gang rape.
+In November 2016, a jury found the defendants liable for defamation and awarded Ms. Eramo $3 million.

 Since June 2016, Jason Conti has served as general counsel at Dow Jones & Company, Inc. In that capacity, he is responsible for overseeing the company’s legal department, which includes more than 25 professionals with experience in a range of specialties including labor & employment, contract and commercial issues, privacy, IP, M&A, litigation, compliance, media law, and other specialties.
 Mr. Conti also is a member of the Dow Jones Executive Committee.
 In addition, since 2011, Mr. Conti has served as chief compliance officer at Dow Jones.